amxxn-xon/FEAP/project_explanation.md

-# 🔬 Forensic Entity-Action Profiler (FEAP) - Detailed Explanation
+# 🔬 Forensic Entity-Action Profiler (FEAP)

-Here is a comprehensive, deep-dive explanation of your project, the **Forensic Entity-Action Profiler (FEAP)**, broken down by its architecture, libraries, and function-by-function behaviors.

 ## 1. Project Overview
 **FEAP** is an advanced, Object-Oriented Natural Language Processing (NLP) dashboard built to decode weaponized language and "logistical ciphers" (hidden meanings).
-Specifically tailored for the Epstein email corpus, it uses the "Lemalock Hypothesis" to analyze pragmatics—finding out if seemingly innocent words (like *pizza* or *massage*) are actually functioning as coded terms for illicit logistics.
+Specifically tailored for the Epstein email corpus, it analyzes pragmatics finding out if seemingly innocent words (like *pizza* or *massage*) are actually functioning as coded terms for illicit logistics.

 It does this through syntactic dependency parsing, entity graph mappings, topic modeling, time-series analysis, and zero-shot threat classification.